The Trust turns 100

 Photo: A detail of a 1915 painting by Florine Stettheimer of her and her sisters.
 Courtesy of Avery Library, Columbia University.

-From Landfill to Sanctuary: Freshkills Park
+From Landfill to Staten Island Sanctuary: Freshkills Park

 Fresh Kills on Staten Island opened in 1948 as a temporary landfill, but by 1955, was the largest landfill in the world.
 From 1991 to its closing in 2001, it was the only landfill to accept New York City’s residential waste.
 In 2008, work began to reclaim, restore, and transform the site into Freshkills Park.
 When completed, it will be the largest park in New York after Pelham Bay Park in the Bronx.
 Grants from The Trust helped plan and carry out this transformation of the site into a place for wildlife, recreation, science, and education.